YuriArcursPeopleimages/Envato Elements

 Example 2

-Cheri, tanpri pa al jwe foutbòl ak ti gason yo deyò a tande?
+Cheri, tanpri, pa al jwe foutbòl ak jèn gason yo deyò a, tande?
 Ou konnen zo granmoun pa pran!

-Honey, please don't go play soccer with the little boys outside you hear?
-You know an old man's bones don't heal.
+Honey, please don't go play soccer with those young men outside, okay?
+You know older bones don't bounce back as easily!